Chapter 15.48

 1. The board of adjustment as established by the city shall hear and decide appeals and requests for variances from the requirements of this chapter.

-2. The board of adjustment shall hear and decide appeals when it is alleged there is an error in any requirement, decision or determination made by the city administrator or his designee in the enforcement or administration of this chapter.
+2. The board of adjustment shall hear and decide appeals when it is alleged there is an error in any requirement, decision or determination made by the floodplain administrator or their designee in the enforcement or administration of this chapter.

 3. Those aggrieved by the decision of the board of adjustment, or any taxpayer, may appeal such decision to the city council, as provided in Chapter 17.60.